 As an illustration of what will happen if the location of the $MFT file is in error, rather than completely zeroing-out the data, we simply changed the starting location of only the $MFT file in a Windows 7 PC's C: Volume Boot Sector (at offsets 0x30 - 0x37) from 0x0C0000 to 0x0BFFFF (just 1 cluster less!).
 When we tried to boot the OS again, the PC displayed:

 So, even with the bloated size of a Windows 10™ OS, though our test PCs never lost the location of the $MFTMirr file, none of them were able to repair the issues; even after re-booting and selecting various repair options using the install DVD!
-For all of their touted advancements over the years, you would think Microsoft could have attempted to use the Backup Boot Sector's data; especially if the $MFT file's starting location was completely zeroed-out (making it the same location as the Boot Sector; which it obviously could never be in that location!), but it appears they decided very long ago to not become involved in anything that might actually help someone recover lost data.
-(Note: Both IBM and MS-DOS had backup copies of the FAT table for their FAT16 and FAT32 file systems, but none of their DOS OSs ever made use of it!)
-It's our opinion that Microsoft's policy seems to be: It's better for user's to have a technician examine all that data and decide what to do, rather than us spending more money and wasting time writing software that needs to make so many critical decisions about their data.
+For all of their touted advancements over the years, you would think Microsoft could have attempted to use the Backup Boot Sector's data; especially if the $MFT file's starting location was completely zeroed-out (making it the same location as the Boot Sector; which it obviously could never be in that location!), but it appears the Microsoft policy makers decided very long ago to not become involved in actual data recovery.
+They likely determined: It would be better for user's to have a technician examine their data issues and decide what to do, rather than us spending more money and wasting time on writing software that needs to make so many critical decisions about customer's data.

 How Large is an NTFS Cluster?
 Few today will ever encounter an NTFS Cluster that is not 4 KiB (4096 bytes), since the exceptions are: 1) When working with an NT 3.1 through NT 4.0 install volume, because those partitions always began as FAT16 and were converted to NTFS after using the FAT16 default cluster sizes, 2) Because NTFS volumes under 2 GiB; even for Windows 2000 and Windows XP, did in fact have smaller cluster sizes [We will be adding detailed notes on this in the near future!] and 3) The next change in the default cluster size is for volumes over 16 TiB (it defaults to 8 KiB).